I was pleased to be interviewed by Voyage Magazine about my paper flower business.

 It was not an easy decision for me, I felt like I was leaving money on the table, refusing big projects.
 But, eventually, I realized that in order for me to be a happy person, I need to be in a free, calm, and creative mode.
 I love to scrupulously design new flowers, templates, tutorials, and techniques, and this is what I enjoy the most.

-I still take some flower orders, so I don’t have the opportunity to devote all my time to my online project, but I have a lot of plans.
-I want to share my knowledge, I want to make new tutorials and build the best paper flower community.
+I have a lot of plans – I want to share my knowledge, I want to make new tutorials and build the best paper flower community.

 I will be so delighted if my story inspires someone to start their own craft or paper flower business.